secretmtgdev/Data-Structures/README.md

 # Data Structures
 The idea behind this repository is to be a centralized space in which I can improve upon my JavaScript and Data Structures/Algorithm skills.
 Inspiration stems from the following:
-UW: CSE 142, Computer Programming I
+- UW: CSE 142, Computer Programming I
-UW: CSE 143, Computer Programming II
+- UW: CSE 143, Computer Programming II
-UW: CSE 332, Data Structures and Parallelism
+- UW: CSE 332, Data Structures and Parallelism
-UW: CSE 421, Introduction to Algorithms
+- UW: CSE 421, Introduction to Algorithms
-Amazon
+- Amazon
+- Geeksforgeeks
+- Techsith
+- MDN
+- W3

 ## Implementation of Data Structures
 <pre>